 The Procurement Transparency Report was made public on 27 November 2023 by the Executive Mayor.
-The scope and timelines for the next iteration will be discussed with the mayor's office in January 2024.
+As per the Strategy Brief 2024/25 MTREF, the next iteration of the Transparency Report is due is August 2025.
+SCM is currently engaging with Mayor's office to finalise related scope and timeline.